Major chip flaws impact billions of devices

 Amazon (AMZN) said in a statement most of its cloud computing machines affected by the flaw are already protected, but it is updating the rest on Wednesday.

-Researchers said patches were available for Apple's (AAPL) OS X; the company did not respond to a request for comment.
+Researchers said patches were available for Apple's (AAPL) OS X. The company did not respond to a request for comment.

-On Wednesday, the UK's National Cyber Security Center issued a statement about the bug.

-"At this stage there is no evidence of any malicious exploitation and patches are being produced for the major platforms," the statement read.
-"The NCSC advises that all organisations and home users continue to protect their systems from threats by installing patches as soon as they become available."

 It's important for all users to update their devices when new updates are released.